FeatureCloud/app-template/engine/README.md

 ### Communication methods
-Generally each state has the ability to communicate with other clients though different communication methods.
+Generally, each state can communicate with other clients through different communication methods.

 #### Aggregating clients data: `aggregate_data`
 This method automatically handles SMPC usage and serialization and always returns the aggregated data.
-Aggregated data contains same data structure and shape as the one was sent out by each of clients, it sums up data elements.
+Aggregated data contains the same data structure and shape as the one was sent out by each of the clients because it was summed up element-wise.
 Therefore, to have structural data consistency, it considers SMPC usage as follows:
-- Using SMPC: waits to recieve the aggregated data from SMPC modules, it looks like waiting for just one client.
+- Using SMPC: waits to receive the aggregated data from SMPC modules, it looks like waiting for just one client.
-- Without SMPC: waits to recieve all clients data, then internally aggregates them.
+- Without SMPC: waits to receive all client's data, then internally aggregates them.

-Accordingly, FeatureCloud app-developers no longer are required to consider SMPC usage, because they always get the same aggregated results in the coordinator.
-Provided aggregated results, are not the average ones, therefore they need to be averaged, if it's apt to, separately.
+Accordingly, FeatureCloud app developers no longer are required to consider SMPC usage because they always get the same aggregated results in the coordinator.
+Provided aggregated results are not the average ones; therefore, they need to be averaged, if it's apt to, separately.

 #### Gathering clients data: `gather_data`
-FC app-developers are allowed to call this method only for clients with the coordinator role.
+FC app developers are allowed to call this method only for clients with the coordinator role.
-This method calls `await_data` method to wait for receiving data of all clients.
+This method calls the `await_data` method to wait for receiving data of all clients.

 #### Waiting to receive data: `await_data`
 For receiving data from `n` clients, it can be called.
-It polls for data arrival every `DATA_POLL_INTERVAL` seconds, and once its received, deserializes the received data.
+It polls for data arrival every `DATA_POLL_INTERVAL` seconds, and once it is received, deserializes the received data.

 #### Communicating Data to others: `send_data_to_participant`
 Once it is called, it communicates data to another specific client that was named by its `id`.